Program Code: AAS.20547

 - DMS program courses must be taken together in the sequence shown.
 Clinical education courses are conducted primarily during daytime hours; however, off-shifts (second and third shifts) may be assigned to meet course objectives.

 - Students must achieve a “B” (3.0) minimum grade in each DMS course to be eligible to continue in and graduate from the DMS program.
-A “C” (2.0) or better grade or better must be achieved in LW courses to meet graduation requirements.
+You must achieve a “C” (2.0) or better in LW courses.You must comply with all DMS program progression and retention policies (copies available from the Health Programs counselor or DMS program coordinator).

 - Student clinical rotations will consist of two separate six-month placements.
 Many clinical sites are located outside the tri-city area and some are out of state.
 Students must be prepared to commute and/or relocate for at least one rotation.

-All DMS students are expected to complete the ARDMS abdomen, OB/GYN, and physics certifying boards.
-Students may complete the physics SPI exam prior to graduation after successful completion of DMS 105W and DMS 115 physics courses.
-Students meeting DMS 212 early board requirements may take the abdomen and OB/GYN boards 60 days prior to program completion.
-Certification will be awarded after the student has officially completed the program and according to ARDMS regulations.
+- All DMS students are expected to complete the ARDMS abdomen, obstetric/gynecology, and physics certifying boards.
+Students may complete the Abdomen and OB/GYN boards 60 days prior to program completion.
+Certification will be awarded after the student has officially completed the program.